-The question that we must ask is: “What or who is holding the skull on the last cervical vertebra?”
+The question that we must ask is: “What or who is holding the skull on the first cervical vertebra?”

 We will try to give you a picture of the situation.